CodesAreHonest/final-year-project/README.md

 Phase 1
 ----------
-FYP Phase 1 is conducted in one semester to demonstrate the proof-of-concept (POC) and prototype of the projects.
+Phase 1 is conducted in one semester to demonstrate the proof-of-concept (POC) and prototype of the projects.
 The program files are stored in FYP-Phase1/src/FYP1 directory and tabulated in table below:

 | File Name        | Description |
 | ------------- |:-------------:|